 Economic contribution does not include expenditures for ordinary maintenance and repair, or taxes, interest or insurance paid during the marriage for the benefit of a spouse’s separate property.

 Yes.
-Retirement benefits that are acquired during marriage are considered community property and therefore divisible upon divorce.
+Retirement benefits that are acquired during marriage are considered Texas community property and therefore divisible upon divorce.
 Social Security benefits are not divisible upon divorce.

 There are two types of retirement benefits.
 First is the “defined contribution plan” and the second is the “defined benefit plan”.